-NOTE: The PIN is automatically reset when the editor is exited (manually or automatically) to ensure security.
+NOTE: The PIN is automatically reset after exiting the editor (manually or automatically) to ensure security.

 - If a module security PIN has been set, the PIN request is then shown. - The first '#' changes to '0'.
 Press the Up or Down buttons to adjust it to the correct value.